AyberkNardan/Lorenz-Animation/README.md

 # Lorenz-Animation
-This is a basic lorenz atractor animation.
+This is a basic Lorenz attractor animation.
 There are three different solutions with different initial states.